elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.i2} So be it, I will die.
 But naked.
 Intact.
-- One hand on the other, my feet on the ground,
+- My hand in my hands, my feet on the ground,
-- {:.pr} what is this dark collapse towards the sunset through drownings and crowds?
-The world sinks, murdered with smoke screens, caught in the net of its own parentheses.
+- {:.pr} what is this dark collapse past drownings and crowds towards the sunset?
+The world sinks, murdered with smokescreens, caught in the net of its own parentheses.
 - Naked like water,
 - naked like the unicorn gaze of noon,
 - like the scream and the bite, I cleared the low fog
 - from the world, without gratitude or ingratitude,
 - where thought does not equivocate, a flower with the heart of a butterfly.
 - I want a naked world and an unstamped universe.
 - A young Fouta girl gnaws at a chandelier bone.

 ---

 [8]({{site.baseurl}}/chiens/p008.html){:.pagetitle}

 - {:.pr.i} And I am young.
 I am plush with youth, with a childhood prior to doors and windows, with a childhood of libations and offerings over my eyes, over the hours.
-A dry lake hangs on my cheek, but it weeps for the trees of Judea bathed in crocuses and
+On my cheek hangs a dry lake, weeping for the trees of Judea bathed in crocuses and
 - anemones
 - I am naked.
 - I am naked on the stones.